rhaiscript/rhai/doc/src/language/numbers.md

 (also aliased to `FLOAT`).

 Decimal numbers are also supported if explicitly enabled with ['decimal'].
-Be aware that Decimal support replaces float support, the two features cannot be enabled at the same time.
+Be aware that Decimal support replaces float support, meaning that ['decimla'] implies ['no_float'].
+The two features cannot be enabled at the same time.

 '`_`' separators can be added freely and are ignored within a number.